rickellis/Arch-Linux-Install-Guide/README.md

 ### Get the UUID for root

 In the next step we will update the boot loader config file.
 But first, we need to determine the UUID of our root partition.
-In order to get the UUID you first need to know what device node root is on.
-Look it up using:
+The root partition is where we installed our LVM on.
+If you don't recall the name of that node you can look it up using:

-    $   fdisk -l
+    $   lsblk

 The device node will be something like